Kava, Passionflower, California Poppy, Hops

 Mind and Spirit

 The restless mind can really interfere with both sleep latency and sleep maintenance.
 Our thoughts about the day ahead and our regrets about the days behind can keep us from falling asleep both early on and if we wake in the middle of the night.
 Most sleep remedies try to address these complaints by “shutting off” the mind for various lengths of time.
 One of the problems with sedatives is that you can’t really take them in the middle of the night, as you will feel quite sedated the next morning.
 We focus instead on passionflower, which relieves the stress of the day and allows the mind to gently relax without knocking you out.
 Plus, it won’t leave you feeling groggy if you take it in the middle of the night, and it has long-lasting effects.

 Often neglected in the conversation around occasional sleeplessness is the level of tension in the body.
 We know that body and spirit are linked: when there is tightness in one, the other feels tension, too.
 Have you ever noticed tightness in your neck and shoulders as you lay down to rest?
 Take some deep breaths and you might even notice that neck tension is keeping your head from fully relaxing into the pillow.
 Most sleep remedies don’t address body tension at all, but we recognize the importance of relaxing away the physical tension of the day to support normal sleep.
-This is why we use the powerful, but short-acting herb kava-kava: by gently encouraging relaxation, it lets the body forget stress-induced tension.
+This is why we use the herb Kava: by gently encouraging relaxation, it lets the body forget stress-induced tension.
 This effect synergizes with the effects of hops and passionflower on our spirit, and helps you fall asleep fast.